parttimenerd/jfreventcollector/README.md

 Run `bin/releaser.py download build_parser build_versions build deploy`.
 Only run `bin/releaser.py create_jfr` if you have a new JDK version installed.

+## Publishing of the website

+The website is built using the [website generator](./website) and is update on every push to the `main` branch via GitHub Actions.
+It also update every night via a scheduled GitHub Action.

 ## Support, Feedback, Contributing

 This project is open to feature requests/suggestions, bug reports etc.